OSBI/juju-strata-demos/README.md

 Kafka is used to maintain a stream of pubsub messages available at any time.

-## Cassandra Cluster

-Cassandra is used for long term data storage.

 ## Spark / Zeppelin

 Spark Streaming and Zeppelin are used to provide a programming interface to the cluster.